tobymaddock/veggieFoodScraper/README.md

 ﻿# veggieFoodScraper

 Cool project to allow me to compare the protein content of various recipes found online.
 I'm going to rename this 'parse-ly'.
+Uses asynchio to handle requests.

 For now, scrapes:
 - BBC good food